qbead/qbeadWebsite/content/book/dancing.md

 :::

 In this case, we're measuring the rotation around the SpinWhee's x-axis, which is stored in the variable SpinWheel.gx.
 As the sensor is very sensitive, we only want to change color if there is sufficient rotation.
 In this case, we will only have the color change if absolute value of the rotation is greater than 1.

+![In this picture you can see the x and y axes of your SpinWheel.
+](/images/dance_axis.jpg)

 <!--TODO: Maybe only choose one or two of these to be in the lesson and have the rest be elsewhere; Add more context/explanation/better commenting -->